-We are also exposed to foreign currency exchange rate fluctuations on the United States dollar value of our foreign currency denominated transactions, which are principally in Euros, Canadian dollars and British pounds sterling.
-A hypothetical 10% weakening in the exchange rate of the Euro, Canadian dollar or British pound sterling to the United States dollar as of October 31, 2014 would not have a material effect on our results of operations, financial position or cash flows.
+We have a few foreign subsidiaries that conduct a portion of their operations in currencies other than the U.S. dollar, or principally in Euros, Canadian dollars and British pounds sterling.
+Accordingly, changes in exchange rates between such foreign currencies and the U.S. dollar will affect the translation of the financial results of our foreign subsidiaries into the U.S. dollar for purposes of reporting our consolidated financial results.
+A hypothetical 10% weakening in the exchange rate of the Euro, Canadian dollar or British pound sterling to the U.S. dollar as of October 31, 2015 would not have a material effect on our results of operations, financial position or cash flows.